L4wr3nd/2025_PROJECTS/README.md

 Further work:
   <ul>
     <li>Adding an introduction at the beginning and comments/descriptions among the code.</li>
-    <li>Apply neural networks (NN) or GARCH to model these errors (residuals) and also NN to model the entire consumption (instead of ARIMA+NN or ARIMA+GARCH).
+    <li>Apply neural networks (NN) or GARCH to model errors (residuals) and also NN to model the entire consumption (instead of ARIMA+NN or ARIMA+GARCH).
 Such hybrid and pure NN models' results could be evaluated and compared to determine whether any on them can be reliable and which has the best/worst performance.
-I take into account adding external variables like temperature to include them as exogenous.</li>
+I take into account adding external variables/parameters like temperature.</li>
     <li>Predcit extreme values (very low or very high daily consumption).
-My idea is to classify values as "normal" or "extreme" (e.g. {0: 'normal', 1: 'extreme'}) or as "next will be normal"/"next will be extreme" using an algorithm/function and train an algorithm (e.g. a NN or logistic regression) to calculate probability that the value will be extreme.</li>
+My idea is to classify values as "normal" or "extreme" (e.g. {0: 'normal', 1: 'extreme'}) or as "next will be normal"/"next will be extreme" using an algorithm/function and train an algorithm (e.g. a NN or logistic regression) to calculate probability the value will be extreme.</li>
   </ul>
 </ol>

-Apart from the projects included in the depository, I planned.
-However, these project are on hold due to lack of time.
-Such project is e.g.:
+Apart from the projects included in the depository, I planned more.
+However, these projects are on hold due to lack of time.
+Such projects are e.g.:
 <ul>
   <li><b>Sleeping stability</b></li>
 I note in an Excel file my sleeping stability each day which is a dicitonary {-1: I woke up and did not go back to sleep, 0: I woke up and went back to sleep, 1: I did not wake up} whose key/value pairs are assigned to each night.
 I analysed my sleeping quality by comparing different aggegations (months, year-months, day of the week etc.) between each other, and performing bootstrap simulations together with evaluating generated scenarios.
 The next step I plan is to make time series models to try to predict my future nights.